Columbia Estuary Ecosystem Restoration Program

 Fish

-Examine fish movement, food webs, and habitat use to support fish health and survival.
+Fish movement, food webs, and habitat use to support health and survival.

 Vegetation

-Analyze wetland plant communities and how they change over time.
+Wetland plant community structure and change over time.

 Community and Resources

 We are a community dedicated to sharing program resources and information.
 We aim to be transparent about our work because feedback makes us better.
-Want to learn more about who we are and what we’ve learned?
+Learn more about who we are and what we’ve learned.

 Learn about our partners